My entire day now revolves around my mom.

 we need to show it the respect it deserves and we should do everything we can to support its health.

-would be silly not to, right?
+We would be silly not to, right?

 Maybe you will be able to start a little sooner with those lifestyle changes, invest in the nutrition and reap the long-term benefits of optimal brain health.
-And maybe because of your wise actions of prevention, your health span will match your life span
+And maybe because of your wise actions of prevention, your health span will match your life span,

 and you'll live a long and healthy life.